-In addition to meeting all other admissions requirements, Minnesota campus applicants to this program must successfully complete and pass a Minnesota Department of Human Services background check.
+In addition to meeting all other admissions requirements, North Dakota campus applicants to this program must successfully complete and pass a criminal background check.
+Moorhead applicants must only successfully complete and pass a Minnesota Department of Human Services background check.

-- Medical Assistant - Medical Office Administrative Assistant
+• Medical Assistant • Medical Office Administrative Assistant